Sojin-Park-io/Power-Oriented-Inertia-Definition/README.md

 # Power-Oriented-Inertia-Definition

-Simulation data and code for the paper titled: **"Definition and Formulation of Inertia Service Incorporating Inverter-Based Resources."**
+Simulation data and code for the paper titled:
+**"Definition and Formulation of Inertia Service Incorporating Inverter-Based Resources."**

+**Status:** Submitted to the IEEE Transactions on Power Systems for peer review.

 This repository contains the simulation code and data used to define and formalize inertia service incorporating inverter-based resources as presented in the paper.